Hyundai Santa Fe: Philippines

 The fifth-generation Santa Fe was launched in the Philippines on 8 March 2024, with two trim levels: GLS and Calligraphy.
 Two powertrain options are available: a 2.5-litre GDi petrol and a 2.5-litre T-GDi turbocharged petrol engine, and all-wheel drive is available (optional on GLS; standard on Calligraphy).
 The Hybrid version was added for the Calligraphy trim in July 2024.
 The entry-level GL trim powered by the 2.5-litre GDi petrol was added in July 2025.

 Singapore

-Komoco Motors launched the fifth-generation Santa Fe in Singapore on 19 June 2024 in two variants, powered by the 1.6-litre T-GDi Hybrid turbocharged petrol.
+Komoco Motors launched the fifth-generation Santa Fe in Singapore on 19 June 2024, with two variants, powered by the 1.6-litre T-GDi Hybrid turbocharged petrol.

+Taiwan

+The fifth-generation Santa Fe was launched in Taiwan on 25 October 2024, with five variants: GLTH-A, GLTH-B, GLTH-B Premium, GLTH-C, and GLTH-C Premium.
+For powertrains, all variants are powered by the 1.6-litre T-GDi Hybrid turbocharged petrol and all-wheel drive comes standard on the GLTH-B Premium and GLTH-C Premium variants.
+In August 2025, the Calligraphy model based on the GLTH-C Premium variant was added to the line-up.

 Thailand

 The fifth-generation Santa Fe was launched in Thailand on 15 July 2025.
-Imported from Vietnam, trim levels offered are Exclusive and Prestige with the 1.6-litre T-GDi Hybrid turbocharged petrol.
+Imported from Vietnam, two trim levels are available: Exclusive and Prestige, both trims are powered by the 1.6-litre T-GDi Hybrid turbocharged petrol.
+In March 2026, the Inspiration AWD trim was added to the line-up as the flagship trim.

 Vietnam

 The fifth-generation Santa Fe was launched in the Vietnamese market on 18 September 2024, with three trim levels: Exclusive, Prestige and Calligraphy.
 Two powertrain options are available: a 2.5-litre GDi petrol and a 2.5-litre T-GDi turbocharged petrol engine and all-wheel drive is available starting from the Prestige trim.
 The Calligraphy trim has the option between 6 and 7 seats.
+In December 2025, the Hybrid version was introduced in Vietnam as the flagship variant.